jmconnor3/birdwatch/README.md

   > PokemonGo for birdwatchers!

 ## Sub-Heading ##
-  > An app that maps out recent birdsightings and help keep track of your own.
+  > An cross-platform application that maps out recent birdsightings.

 ## Summary ##
-  > Birdwatch does the legwork for identifying recent bird sightings and hotspots, making it easier for birding novist and veterans to descover new birds.
-We combine user generated timeline with the location of recent sightings along with The Cornell Lab of Ornithology's database to create a trusted source for documented bird sightings.
-Our users travel to different hotspots on the map to find new and rare birds.
-They also learn about all the different types of birds in their neighborhood that they might not have known about.
-We've also integrated a social component that allows folks to share their bird lists with other birding enthusiasts.
+  > Pokemon Go for birdwatchers!
+Birdwatch does the legwork of identifying recent bird sightings and hotspots, making it easier for birding novice and veterans to discover new birds.
+We combine crowd generated feedback along with The Cornell Lab of Ornithology's eBird API to create a source for documented bird sightings

 ## Techstack
   ![img](https://i.imgur.com/xtMoNLU.jpg)

+  Front-end: React, MaterialUI
+  Back-end: Express, PostgreSQL
+  Technologies: Bcrypt, Google Maps API, Cornell Lab of Ornithology's eBird API, Webpack 3.0

 ## How to run the app on localhost ##
   > npm run build //starts bundling process with webpack <br>